 These ancient beliefs were brought to Haiti by slaves in the seventeenth century who were captured mainly from the Dahomey Kingdom.
 The word ‘voodoo’ derives from the word ‘vodu’ in the Dahomey language of Fon and means “spirit.”
 In Haiti, the slaves created a new religion which combined West African beliefs with Haiti’s indigenous beliefs and it is this colorful melange of ritualistic spectacles that they brought back to Africa and which forms the core of voodoo today.

-MT Cheza is our guest house on the company’s five-acre woodland plot in a quiet, rural area of Lusaka.
-A 30-minute drive from the airport, MT Cheza is a comfortably furnished, private, one-bedroom cottage with a fully equipped kitchen.
+MT Cheza is our guest house on the company’s five-acre wooded plot in a quiet, rural area of Lusaka.
+A 35-minute drive from the airport, MT Cheza offers two comfortably furnished, private, one and two bedroom cottages with fully equipped kitchens.
 If you seek the peace of country living in the city, then Cheza is for you.

-Cheza is most suitable for individuals and couples traveling in Zambia and for those who want to spend a few nights in Lusaka pre- or post-safari.
+Cheza is most suitable for individuals, couples, friends, and families who want to spend a few nights in Lusaka pre-or-post their African safari.